-What are the differences between medical and recreational cannabis?
+What are the differences between medical and recreational (adult use) cannabis?
 Do they differ structurally, or just legally?
 Which state license is easiest to obtain?

 User Intent & CBD/THC Content:

 The most obvious factor distinguishing the two categories of cannabis is intent.
 For example, people who use marijuana recreationally often smoke it to achieve a high, rather than to ease chronic pain or other conditions.